-Around 4.5 hours from Tokyo on the Shinkansen, you’ll find the blossoms in this area are some of the first to bloom on Honshu, usually just a few days after Tokyo.
+Around 4.5 hours from Tokyo on the Shinkansen, you’ll find the blossoms in the Hiroshima area are some of the first to bloom on Honshu, usually just a few days after Tokyo.

 Miyajima Island Cherry Blossoms

-The island is very mountainous and you can walk up one of the hills to some cable cars.
-These will take you over the trees and hills to Mount Misen where they have temples, shrines and monkeys!
+The island is very mountainous and you can walk up one of the hills to some cable cars which will take you over the trees and hills to Mount Misen where they have temples, shrines and monkeys!

-While walking back down to the Miyajima township you’ll come across beautiful stone bridges, pagodas and old houses.
-Back at the water’s edge, you’ll find the Buddhist Itsukushima Shrine set on stilts over the water with the giant Torii gate directly in front.
+While walking back down to the Miyajima township you’ll come across beautiful stone bridges, pagodas, old houses and eventually back at the water’s edge you’ll find the Buddhist Itsukushima Shrine set on stilts over the water with the giant Torii gate directly in front.

 When the tide goes out you can walk out to the gate and see all the coins that tourists throw at it for good luck when rowing past in small boats.

 If you enjoy oysters then stick around for lunch as they are a specialty on the island.
 You’ll find rows of stores all selling them; battered & fried, in omelettes, fresh.
 They have them all!